-3.7 Exploration procedures and data
+3.8 Exploration procedures and data

 Diamond drilling assay data is used for mineral resource estimation.
-NQ2 diameter drilling is performed by drilling contractor Kati and supervised by Boliden personnel.
+NQ2 diameter drilling has mostly been performed by drilling contractor Kati, and more recently ADC.
+This has been supervised by Boliden personnel.
 The current practice is to measure all drillholes for deviation with north seeking gyro, however this tool is often unavailable due to difficulties operating in northern latitudes.
-In these cases, a non-north seeking reflex gyro is used and a start azimuth is measured from the side of the drill rig with a DGPS, or with a downhole probe after the rig has moved.
+In these cases, a non-north seeking reflex DeviGyro is used, and a start azimuth is measured from the side of the drill rig with a DGPS, or with a downhole probe after the rig has moved.
+Recent drilling has also utilized the DeviAligner for rig set-up and start azimuth.